swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 * meaningful (to those who are going to read the code)
 * short enough so you don't misstype them

-Variable name choice is important; a well named variable might be self-explanatory without comments and will make your code easier to read as the reader will not have to look up the comments.
+Variable name choice is important; a well-named variable is self-explanatory without comments and will make your code easier to read as the reader will not have to look up the comments.
+Remember that context matters a lot: in some cases, you'll want to spell out `voltage` or even `input_voltage`.
+In other cases, `v` is a shorthand that everyone will understand.

-In most communities there will be a common practice.
+It's also important to choose a naming convention for your whole project, and get the people working on it to agree.
+Mixing `batteryVoltage` and `capacitor_value` in one place makes code hard to read.

 ## On Being Precise with floats and ints